 - Independent online learning (consisting of introductory course material and videos on the first 5 topics) – approximately 30 hours of independent learning

-You are expected to complete your online coursework and submit the assessments by 26 April (prior to attending the face-to-face training program in Brisbane).
+You are expected to complete your online coursework and submit the assessments prior to attending the face-to-face training program in Melbourne.

 Educate Plus Members (all membership types)